Part 2

 Eku understood why Kozik was fortunate.

-The Abantu believe their existence came as the result of Uwama and her water.
-The making of life and the maternal bond both flowed through the mother, the way Uwama’s water flowed across the world, whether by rain or river, nourishing even those who lived exclusively upon Umawa.
+The making of life and the maternal bond flowed through all mothers, the way Uwama’s water flowed across the world, by rain and river, nourishing even those who lived exclusively upon Umawa.

 “For sure,” Yathi said.